miloxeon/fast-image-zoom/README.md

 }
 ```

+For now, `!important` might be needed, as styles are injected into `<head>`.
+This will probably be changed in the future.

 ## Anatomy

 - `.image-zoom-wrapper` — element that wraps every image.
 Mimicks its `display` property.
 We use it to add page background and slightly separate the zoomed image from what is behind.